AdobeDocs/journey-optimizer.en/help/using/audience/about-audiences.md

     >[!NOTE]
     >
-    >Due to the batch nature of audiences created using composition workflows and custom upload, you cannot target these audiences in an "Audience Qualification" activity.
+    >Due to the batch nature of audiences created using composition workflows, custom upload or Federated Audience Composition, you cannot target these audiences in an "Audience Qualification" activity.
 Only audiences created using segment definitions can be leveraged in this activity.

 ## Use audiences enrichment attributes {#enrichment}

-When targeting an audience generated using composition workflows or a custom (CSV file) audience, you can leverage enrichment attributes from these audiences to build your journey and personalize your messages.
+When targeting an audience generated using composition workflows, custom (CSV file) audience, or Federated Audience Composition, you can leverage enrichment attributes from these audiences to build your journey and personalize your messages.

 >[!NOTE]
 >